An early upset by Chris Pfarr over a top-ten wrestler set the tone for Minnesota on Sunday against Iowa State.

 A pin by Ethan Lizak at 125 pounds gave Minnesota a comfortable 24-point lead going into halftime.

-A Tommy Thorn pin at 141 pounds was sandwiched between the Gophers’ sole losses on the day — Mitch McKee at 133 and Ben Brancale in his season debut at 149.
+A Tommy Thorn pin at 141 pounds was sandwiched between the Gophers’ sole losses on the day — Mitch McKee at 133 and Ben Brancale in his season debut at 149 — bringing up two ranked veterans in No. 8 Jake Short at 157 pounds, and No. 18 Nick Wanzek at 165.

 After Short earned a major decision to extend Minnesota’s lead, Wanzek took the mat looking to continue his rebound from an upset loss two weeks ago to Iowa’s Joey Gunther.

-The final fall put the Gophers at 40 points, a score they hadn’t reached in a dual since 2013 against Wyoming.
+The final fall put the Gophers at a total of 40 points, a number they hadn’t reached in a dual since 2013 against Wyoming.